Skip to content

 }

-// Extract transaction hash
+// Extract transaction hash, reason, and peer ID

 reason := rejectedTxMessage.Reason